hustvl/SparseTrack/README.md

 **Notes**:
 - All the experiments are performed on NVIDIA GeForce RTX 3090 GPUs.
 - All implementations use the same detector and model weights as [ByteTrack](https://github.com/ifzhang/ByteTrack) .
-- SparseTrack relies on IoU distance association only and do not use any appearance embedding, learnable motion, and attention component.
+- SparseTrack relies on IoU distance association only and do not use any appearance embedding, learnable motion, and attention components.

 ## Installation
 <!-- - [Installation](docs/install.md)